ITfoxtec/FoxIDs/docs/token-exchange.md

 ## Token exchange by trust

 By external trust to IdP/OP it is possible to token exchange an [access token](#access-token-to-access-token-by-trust) or [SAML 2.0 token](#saml-20-to-access-token-by-trust) issued by an external party (or another Foxids track) and thereby obtain an access token for a resource in the track.
-A up-party trust is configured and a application registration client is configured to allow token exchange based on the up-party trust(s).
+A authentication method trust is configured and a application registration client is configured to allow token exchange based on the authentication method trust(s).
 The application registration client furthermore whitelists for which resources in the track, it is allowed to do a token exchange.

-It is possible to configure if the up-party trust should be allowed for token exchange and user authentication.
-Default both is allowed on a OAuth 2.0, OpenID Connect and SAML 2.0 up-party trusts.
+It is possible to configure if the authentication method trust should be allowed for token exchange and user authentication.
+Default both is allowed on a OAuth 2.0, OpenID Connect and SAML 2.0 authentication method trusts.

 ![OAuth 2.0 trust config](images/token-exchange-config-up-party.png)